-§ C7-3.
-Merit system for appointments and promotions.33
+§ C7-4.
+Merit system for appointments and promotions.
+[Amended 12-6-2022 by Res.
+2022-04].

 The Town may provide by ordinance or resolution for appointment and promotions in the administrative service on the basis of merit and fitness.
-To carry out this purpose, the Commissioners shall have the power to adopt such rules and regulations governing the operation of a merit system as it deems desirable or necessary.
+To carry out this purpose, the Mayor and Commissioners shall have the power to adopt such rules and regulations governing the operation of a merit system as it deems desirable or necessary.
 Among other things, these rules and regulations may provide for competitive examinations, the use of eligible lists, a classification plan, a probation period, appeals by employees included within the classified service from dismissal or other disciplinary action and vacation and sick leave regulations.

-§ C7-4.
+§ C7-5.
 Retirement and pension systems.
+[Amended 12-6-2022 by Res.
+2022-04]